Maharashtra cabinet approves reservation for Maratha community

 The government took the decision after studying the report that the State Backward Class Commission submitted on November 15.

+"We received Backward Class Commission report with 3 recommendations... independent reservation will be given to Maratha community in SEBC," Fadnavis was quoted as saying by news agency ANI.

-"We have accepted the recommendations and constituted a Cabinet sub-committee to take statutory steps for implementing them," ANI quoted the chief minister as saying.
+"We have accepted the recommendations and constituted a Cabinet Sub-committee to take statutory steps for implementing them," he added.

 The matter was handed over to the commission in June 2017 amid growing demands from the community for reservation.
 Members of the panel toured Maharashtra for more than 15 months, met about 2 lakh members of the Maratha community and surveyed 25,000 families.